Victoria PCH

 To be eligible you must have:

-The majority of trainees enter the VBPTC in the JRMO year.
-To do this, candidates must apply for an accredited JRMO position through the RCH.
+Most trainees enter the VBPTC in the JRMO year.
+To do this, candidates must apply for an accredited JRMO position* via the RCH website.

-Entry into training may also occur in the SRMO or registrar year, if applicants are successful during the annual recruitment process and pending approval from the Directors of Paediatric Education (DPEs).
+Entry into training may also occur in the SRMO or registrar year, if applicants are successful during the central recruitment process and pending approval from the Directors of Paediatric Education (DPEs).

-When you have secured an accredited training position, you will be allocated a DPE and Educational Supervisor (ES).
+Once you’ve secured an accredited training position, you’ll be allocated a DPE and Educational Supervisor (ES).
 Using these details, you can apply through the RACP website to be an official paediatric trainee.

 Apply

-Except for references, all elements of your application for a JRMO role must be submitted via the RCH e-recruitment system.
+Applications for a JRMO role must be submitted via the RCH e-recruitment system.
 The advertisement and RCH website will contain all relevant information pertaining to recruitment.
-There will also be an information session each year to elaborate further.
+An information session will be conducted in May each year to elaborate further.

 Training providers are looking to select candidates into the VBPTC who will successfully complete the training program and become great paediatricians.